-But this time we didn’t mind taking the road less traveled.
+However this time we didn’t mind taking the road less traveled.

-And speaking of, at times this road was rather confronting with the occasional “beware of falling rocks” posted and dotted along the narrow highway; signs that were matched with a modest sprinkling of debris.
+Speaking of, at times this road was rather confronting with the occasional “beware of falling rocks” posted and dotted along the narrow highway; signs that were matched with a modest sprinkling of debris.
 However intermittent glimpses of that iconic shimmering blue peeking above bouldered valleys put my mind at ease.
 And as we finally turned onto another icon, the PCH, all those worries seemingly evaporated.

 While our stay in Malibu was short, a mere three hours, I still feel like we managed to grasp a valid understanding.
 This town is very much tranquil and all about enjoying the simple pleasures in life.
 Though I’d love to come back and really delve into its intricacies and secrets.